 What should have been a mad sprint home felt more like a slog.
 My pedals turned, my tires rotated, but I moved like I was biking through a pond of molasses.
 I had no energy to notice anything around me, especially a German shepherd advancing from the rear.

 The first warning was the bark.
 It wasn’t a warning or a friendly hello.
 It was a low rumble, the kind of growl that says, “I’m coming and there isn’t anything you can do.”

 I picked up my head and looked back.
-The German shepherd was in a full sprint and had me locked in its sights.
+At this point the German shepherd was in a full sprint.
 Where did it come from?
 Off in the distance may have been a farm house, but at the moment all I saw were wild eyes and angry teeth.
 There was no doubt this dog wanted to eat me as it sailed down the bluff like an angel of death.
-What do you do?
-What could I do?

 As the German shepherd reached my back tire, my heart leapt.
 I should have panicked.
 Instead, I stretched my right index finger to the frothing teeth and with a command of a Midwestern news anchor, I bellowed, “NOOOOOOOOOO!!!”

 The German shepherd halted… then realized it didn’t have to, but already it was too late.
 The dog was now flatfooted while I was screaming across the prairie.